About Kate Millbank

 Kate is a printmaker and designer.
 She works primarily in the medium of lino printing and birch ply.
 Her work is inspired by the coastal landscape and its rich flora and fauna.
 Kate is particularly drawn to the strandline, and she will often be found collecting seaweed, shells, broken pottery and other flotsam and jetsam.
 Kate uses sketches of her beach finds and surrounding seascapes, playing with scale and detail, to create the compositions for her prints.

-In addition to her prints, Kate has designed a flock of plywood birds designed to swoop gracefully across the wall.
-Each bird is laser cut from birch ply and then either engraved, screen printed or hand painted with feather details and other distinctive markings.
+In addition to her prints, Kate has designed flocks of plywood birds designed to swoop gracefully across the wall or hang suspended in your home.
+Each bird is laser cut from FSC approved birch ply and then screen printed with feather details and other distinctive markings.

-Kate is based by the sea in beautiful East Lothian, South East Scotland, which provides a constant source of inspiration for her work.
-She is a keen supporter of Surfers Against Sewage, a marine conservation charity who work to protect the coastal environment and keep our oceans and beaches clean and plastic free.
+Kate is a keen supporter of Surfers Against Sewage, a marine conservation charity who work to protect the coastal environment and keep our oceans and beaches clean and plastic free.
 5% of profits made from all website sales will be donated to supporting the amazing work that they do.

 *add email@example.com to your address book to keep emails from Kate out of junk & spam*